wintermi/csharp-tmbundle/Readme.md

 * Operators aren't listed in the symbol list
 * Constructor : base() show up in the symbol list / are marked as a new fcn
+* #if blocks / bodies are not indented properly